 Ties can be made out of any fabric that’s reasonably light.
 Silk is the most popular material.
 This is owing to its ability to “bounce” back into shape after being tied and untied.

 Therefore, ties are the only pieces of clothing that have to be knotted on a daily basis!

 Ties, like men’s fashion in general, are always evolving as recent history shows.

-Into the 1990s, as ties got wider again, increasingly unusual designs became common.
-Novelty (or joke) ties, as well as deliberately ‘bad taste ties’ designed to make a statement gained a certain popularity.
-These included ties featuring cartoon characters, commercial products, hobbies and pop culture icons.
-During this period, with men wearing their trousers at their hips, ties lengthened to 150cms.
+3. 1990s – as ties got wider again, increasingly unusual designs became common.
+Novelty ties, as well as deliberately ‘bad taste ties’ gained a certain popularity.
+Prints included cartoon characters and pop culture icons.

-In 2008 the world of fashion saw a return to skinny ties.
-The most common pattern for such ties in the UK and most of Europe consisted of diagonal stripes of alternating colours running down the tie from the wearer’s left.
-These neckties are cut on the bias (diagonally), so the stripes on the source cloth are parallel or perpendicular to the selvage, not diagonal.
+4. 2000s – saw the world of fashion saw a return to skinny ties.
+The most common styles for such ties were diagonal stripes.
+Using alternating colours running down the tie these neckties are cut on the bias.

-Outside of these environments, ties are worn especially when attending traditionally formal or professional events, including weddings, important religious ceremonies, job interviews, court appearances, and fine dining
+Outside of these trends, ties are worn especially when attending traditionally formal or professional events.
+Such as weddings, important religious ceremonies, job interviews, court appearances, and fine dining.